NexhubFR/.github/profile/README.md

 ## About Nexhub

-NexHub is a GitHub organization specializing in aggregating and developing open-source projects for mobile development.
+NexHub is a GitHub organization specializing in aggregating and developing open-source projects.

 Our goal is to offer a diverse portfolio of projects utilizing a variety of languages and frameworks.